iterative/katacoda-scenarios/get-started/versioning/switching-between-versions.md

-Technically DVC is not a version control system!
+Technically speaking DVC is not a version control system.

 Although DVC can work without a VCS, history of `.dvc` files is better tracked with Git.
 Otherwise we may end up with files in the cache whose paths in the